Raising Cane’s Dipping Sauce

 • Heinz ketchup – this is what the restaurant had on hand when they created the sauce.

-• Garlic powder – my tip here is to make sure that your garlic powder is fresh, your spices have been sitting around for too long, they have lost their pungency.
+• Garlic powder – my tip here is to ensure that your garlic powder is fresh, your spices have been sitting around for too long, and they have lost their pungency.

 • Ground black pepper – if you can grind it fresh, your taste buds will thank you!